 If early periodontal disease goes untreated, accumulated calculus can end up separating teeth from the gums, which opens up a pocket of space where icky bacteria can form and grow.

 The next stage is more graphic: A cat might suffer from pus pockets, deteriorating tissue, and even bone loss.
+Without treatment, their teeth may loosen and fall out.

 How Can I Catch Periodontal Disease Early?